Skip to Content

 Woman peeing inside a beautiful wooden palace building in Seoul, South Korea

-Kristen looking inside a wooden building in Gyeongbokgung
+Kristen looking inside one of the wooden buildings

 Many visitors taking photos and selfies in front of Gyeongbokgung Palace